 The Directors have considered and reviewed projections and cash flow forecasts that cover the period to fifteen months from the date of approval of these financial statements, including stress testing of the forecasts.
-The Directors have considered the impact of macro-economic factors, including the impact of the Covid-19 pandemic, the UK housing market, increased cost of living and war in Ukraine.
-Based on the lack of any significant detriment to the business from Covid-19 during 2020 and 2021, the Directors do not believe there will be any material financial or operational impact from Covid-19 in the future.
+The Directors have considered the impact of macro-economic factors, including the challenging UK housebuilding market, increased cost of living and higher interest rates.
+Based on the lack of any significant detriment to the business from any of the aforementioned factors, the Directors do not believe there will be any material financial or operational impact from these in the future.